NunoSempere/nunosempere.com/blog/2022/07/09/maximum-vindictiveness-strategy/index.md

 - Implementing the maximum vindictiveness strategy could dissuade malicious actors from targetting you
 - But it has a cost once you are targetted: Peter Thiel could just hire some really badass lawyers, but for me to have a close to comparable effect, I'd have to spend 5-10% of my hours awake implementing revenge.

-Ultimately, I think that I am the sort of person that would take the maximum vindictiveness.
+Ultimately, I think that I am the sort of person that would choose the maximum vindictiveness response when the dice rolls that way.
 In particular, because of its cost after-the-fact, maximum vindictiveness is probably an under-provided public good.